WatDuhHekBro/cc-voice-mod/README.md

 This page will give you an overview on the design goals of the mod and what has changed from CCVA.
 This will NOT serve as **documentation on how to use this mod**, which can be found [here](https://github.com/WatDuhHekBro/voice-mod/blob/master/Documentation.md).

+# Credits
+- JoeGreen#6753: Led the entire CCVA Project.
+- Wervyn#1081: Voiced the Captain and the Designer in the sample files.

 # Major Changes from [CCVoiceActing](https://github.com/CCDirectLink/CCVoiceacting)
 - **Structural:** Instead of loading a file table that defines where to split each track and which langUids to apply each segment to, sound files are loaded automatically upon playing a new message with a langUid.
 	- The downside to this is that the user has to manually split lines using a tool like [Audacity](https://www.audacityteam.org/).